Tangent Peak ignites in Box Elder County, blaze grows to 500 acres

-New wildfire starts in Box Elder county, grows near 500 acres in a day
+Wildfire starts in Box Elder County, grows nearly 500 acres in a day

-SALT LAKE CITY — A new wildfire, named the Tangent Fire, has grown to nearly 500 acres overnight.
+SALT LAKE CITY — A new wildfire, the Tangent Fire, grew to nearly 500 acres Tuesday.

-Utah Fire Info first reported smoke in Box Elder County’s Hogups mountain range on Monday afternoon, initially estimating the fire to be 20 acres and growing in size, with no threat to structures or people.
+Utah Fire Info first reported smoke in Box Elder County’s Hogups mountain range on Monday afternoon, initially estimating the fire to be 20 acres and growing, with no threat to structures or people.

-Brad Johnson, the Box Elder County fire warden, said that the Tangent Peak fire is 10 percent contained, and sitting at 468 acres in size on Tuesday.
+Brad Johnson, the Box Elder County fire warden, said that the Tangent Peak fire is 10% contained, sitting at 468 acres in size on Tuesday.
 He also said the fire was caused by lightning, and that crews and equipment have had to be flown in due to a lack of ground access.

 A total of 80 fire personnel and two helicopters are battling the blaze.
 Ground equipment includes four engines, two water tenders, and two bulldozers, according to Kelly Wickens, public information officer for Utah Fire Info.